architect/arc.codes/src/views/docs/en/guides/backend/events-and-queues.md

 ## Overview

-Background tasks are a common workload and perfect for serverless environments.
+Background tasks are a common workload and perfect for [Functional Web Apps](https://fwa.dev).
 They reinforce event-driven architecture and allow you to perform asynchronous work across a distributed system.
 These functions are well suited for processes that don't require an immediate response, or are too resource intensive for a single function.

 Architect has three main primitives of background functions:
 - [@events](/docs/en/reference/arc-pragmas/@events) - A pub/sub service that uses SNS.